anandvamsi/MLOPS/FeatureEngineering.md

 - From the Birthday, calculating the age  ::- helps in selling the products active predective targets

 - Outlier Detection
-- one hot encoding
+- One hot encoding
-- handling missing data
+- Handling missing data